My love for Buffalo Chicken anything knows no bounds. My love for potatoes is pretty high up there too. Combine the two, and we’ve got a win, people!

-- While potatoes are cooking, combine the chicken with the hot sauce, and set aside.
+- While potatoes are cooking, combine the chicken with the hot sauce to a mixing bowl, and set aside.

 - Once potatoes are cool, cut potato into halves.
 Scoop center filling from each half to create a "boat".
 Load each boat with chicken mixture and cheddar cheese.